hmtechnology/delete-post-attachments-wordpress/README.md

-# delete-post-attachments-wordpress
-a function to delete automatically all attachments and featured image when a post is deleted in WordPress

 # Delete Post Attachments WordPress

 A WordPress function to automatically delete all attachments and featured image when a post is permanently deleted.